exercism/rust/exercises/concept/numbers/.meta/design.md

-## Goal

-The goal of this exercise is to teach how numbers are implemented in Rust.
-Because Rust doesn't have implicit casting, this automatically includes teaching about primitive bit sizes and type casting.

 ## Learning objectives

 - Know how number literals are represented in Rust
 - Know the different types of integer and floating point primitives
 - Know how to cast
+- primitive bit sizes and type casting

 ## Out of scope